[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 The design that goes everywhere

-For once, I was sensitive to the all-purpose aspect of a bag.
+For once, I was sensitive to the all-purpose side of a bag.

-The TAD and the Mystery Ranch were too military for me, and the others, hiking brands with too many connotations.
+TAD and Mystery Ranch were too military for me, and the others were hiking brands with too many connotations.

-For me, the GR2 has a sober and balanced design, with just enough MOLLE to add additional modules.
+For me, the GR2 has a clean and balanced design, with just enough MOLLE to add additional modules.

 The Goruck comes in two sizes, I took the 34 liter.
 Note the very sober design.